Are These Common Misconceptions Getting In The Way Of Your Retirement Security?

 For example, it would be comforting to believe that investing in your company retirement plan is all you need to do or that Social Security will take care of your golden years, but the numbers may argue differently.
 Maybe you were sold a bill of goods that includes the “70% of pre-retirement spending” rule or the “save enough to cover 10-20 years” myth.
 Or could it be that you budgeted your retirement based on average market returns or the safety of an all bond/cash portfolio.
 If you are a victim to any of these myths then it is important you read what follows.
 Your retirement security could be at stake.

 What you don’t know can really hurt you in retirement planning.
 Below are twelve of the most common myths in retirement planning with the facts you need to overcome them.
-If you are making any of these retirement planning mistakes you could convert your golden years into lead.
+If you are believing any of these retirement planning myths you could convert your golden years into lead.

 Retirement Planning Myth 1: I’ll Delay Saving For Retirement Until Later When It is Easier